Annie Richardson Bass Building

 Robyn Ward, CRNA, PhD, Director, School of Nurse Anesthesia

 CRNA Degree offered

 Doctor of Nursing Practice – Anesthesia

-Tuition is calculated for the class that graduates in 2018.
-Tuition will NOT increase for this class.
-Estimate is for the entire length of the program.
+Tuition is for 2020-2021.
+The estimate is for the entire length of the program.

-*Estimate includes application fee, test fees and supplies.
+*Estimate includes an application fee, test fees, and supplies.

 55-65 students are accepted each year, depending on the number of qualified applicants and the number of clinical slots available.

 Are you concerned the Texas Christian University Anesthesia Nursing Program won’t give you the specific experiences or training you need to be a successful CRNA?
 Learn what standards CRNA Programs must meet in order to be accredited by the Council on Accreditation of Nurse Anesthesia (COA).

 In Phase 1 of the program at TCU’s Nurse Anesthetist School, you’ll complete online courses as well as classroom and laboratory work.
 The coursework includes pharmacology, chemistry, anatomy and physiology, pathophysiology, and research.

 Coursework for the first two semesters is delivered entirely online, and students may arrange distance programming at clinical sites in Year 2.
 Students are required to be in residence the fall semester of Year 2.